 |Last Day of Classes

 ||Thurs., May 25, 2017

 |Lincoln High School

-On or before August 1, students must be five (5) years old to enter kindergarten and six (6) years old to enter first grade.
+On or before Aug.
+1, students must be five (5) years old to enter kindergarten and six (6) years old to enter first grade.
 Students must have completed kindergarten in order to enter first grade.
 This requirement may be waived provided certain criteria are met.
-Click here for school forms.
+Please visit our Welcome Center for more information.

-New students should enroll at the school they will be attending.
+New students should enroll at the Welcome Center.
 A birth certificate, a copy of previous school records and proof of residency are required at the time of registration.
 Immunizations against DPT, polio, measles, mumps and rubella (MMR) are required for all students.
 Beginning fall 2010, all entering kindergartners through 4th graders must have had Varicella (chickenpox) or provide proof of the chickenpox vaccination.
 The Hepatitis B series is required for all students in K-11th grade.
 Additionally, 7th graders must have received a Tdap vaccine.
-Please click on the following PDF document, Items Required for Registration, for more detailed information on requirements for enrollment.
+Please visit this page for more detailed information on requirements for enrollment.

 Regular attendance is vital to academic success.
 Parents are expected to communicate with the school through phone calls and/or notes when their child is absent.
 The schools will also be in contact with parents regarding procedures to deal with any attendance issues and to comply with guidelines to protect against missing children.

 As an ethnically diverse suburban school system in Franklin County, Gahanna-Jefferson fosters cooperation, positive relationships and respect for different cultures.
 Approximately 2.5% of our students are Hispanic, about 3.3% are Asian, 16.5% are African American, and about 6.2% are multiracial.
 Around 170 students in the district attend English Language Learner classes with approximately 26 different native languages spoken.